 The end result of these cartoonish yet diverse characters and the plethora of pop culture references is a non-stop, rapid-fire series of jokes that hit far more often than they miss.
 Much of this comedic accuracy is a result of great timing and the aforementioned chemistry of the entire cast, but the fact that the show can bounce from comic nerd stereotypes to Star Wars stereotypes to dumb blond stereotypes to graduate student stereotypes ensures the comedy machine never runs out of ammunition.
 If you’re going to milk stereotypes, go all in, baby.

 This is in addition to creative set-pieces like musical sequences, rewarding character and romance arcs, and celebrity cameos that actually lead to greater comedy.
-Simply put, BBT is as reliant on cookie-cutter sitcom formula as The Marvel Cinematic Universe (2008-present) is on cookie-cutter blockbuster formula, but is just as, if not more effective at executing that formula.
+Simply put, BBT is as reliant on cookie-cutter sitcom formula as The Marvel Cinematic Universe (2008-2019) is on cookie-cutter blockbuster formula, but is just as, if not more effective at executing that formula.

 III.
 Overlooked (… and possibly subjective) Stereotypes